ElmerAvila09/azure-infraestructure-project/README.md

 terraform init
 ```

+8. **(OPTIONAL)** To customize your deployment, you can modify the default values of variables within the `variables.tf` file.
+This allows you to tailor specific parameters to your preferences.
+Variables you can adjust include:

+- `count_vm`: To set the number of Virtual Machines to be created.
+- `location`: To set the desired deployment location for your Azure resources.
+- `password`: To specify the password for the Virtual Machines.
+- `username`: To specify the username for the Virtual Machines.

-8. To use the custom image and resource group we previously created, we need to import the resource.
+9. To use the custom image and resource group we previously created, we need to import the resource group.
 Run the following command:

     - Don't forget to replace `<subscription_id>` with your Subscription Id

 ```sh
 terraform import azurerm_resource_group.Azuredevops /subscriptions/<subscription_id>/resourceGroups/Azuredevops
 ```

-9. **(OPTIONAL)** To customize your deployment, you can modify the default values of variables within the `variables.tf` file.
-This allows you to tailor specific parameters to your preferences.
-Variables you can adjust include:

-- `count`: To set the number of Virtual Machines to be created.
-- `location`: To set the desired location for your Azure resources.
-- `password`: To specify the password for the Virtual Machines.
-- `username`: To specify the username for the Virtual Machines.

 10. To create an execution plan and save it as well as analyze the changes to be applied run the following command:
 ```sh